spacewalkproject/spacewalk-wiki/HowToInstall.md

 These are installation instructions for new installations of Spacewalk 2.6.
 If you are upgrading from older versions, see [[HowToUpgrade]].
+If you want to use the nightly builds please see instructions on [[HowToInstallNightly]].
 Spacewalk 2.5 installation instructions are available at [[HowToInstall25]].

+*NOTE:* Nightly repo contains developers' snapshot and it is not suitable for production environment.
+Especially beware that you might not be able to upgrade from the nightly installation to the next release, especially with respect to the database schema.

 ----
 ## Prerequisites